qazasaz/quranwbw/README.md

 <br>

 **<p align="center">Bismillahi Ar-Rahman Ar-Raheem</p>**
 Quranwbw.com is a word-by-word Quran learning website where you can see the translation and transliteration for each word along with audio for each word and each ayah.
-Quranwbw.com has been made with the desire to help others and myself understand the Holy Quran.
+Quranwbw.com has been made with the desire to help others and myself understand the Holy Quran better.

 ### Previously...
 Quranwbw.com previously used PHP and MySql in the backend to fetch the data from the database and display the results dynamically.
 I have however decided to switch to a complete static website.
 The backend is currently being used as the static files generator.